In this article, we're going to explain the Gap Element and its settings.

-In Cornerstone and the Pro Builders (Content, Header and Footer Builders), you can easily bring separation between elements, rows, columns and sections using either padding and margins.
+In Cornerstone, you can easily bring separation between Elements, rows, columns and sections using either padding and margins.
 However, there's also another way to bring separation - and that is by using the Gap Element.

 When using Cornerstone or Pro's Content Builder, simply search "Gap" and drag the Gap Element into the content pane.

 In either Header or Footer Builder in Pro, just go to Elements then search for "Gap" then drag the Gap Element into the canvas.

 The Gap Element is one of the simplest element in X and Pro.
 It only has two tabs, Setup and Customize, and doesn't have a Design tab.

 When you "Inspect" a Gap element, you'll see only three settings/fields: Direction, Base Font and Gap Size.

 "Vertical" is the default value.
 If this is the selected option, the Gap Element will divide Elements above it and below it.
 In most cases, especially when using Cornerstone / Content Builder, this is what you want.
 I think it's rare that you'd need to use "Horizontal" on Cornerstone / Content Builder but this option is still available to you.

 The practical use of the "Horizontal" option is usually in the Header and Footer Builders where Elements are usually beside each other (e.g. Logo is beside the navigation).
 So it makes sense that if you'd like to add a distance between the two Elements that are side-by-side, you'll set the Gap's Direction to horizontal.